atharva2125/authentication-with-react-and-firebase/README.md

-Created a website where you can login through email and password as well as your google account.
+Created a website where you can sign in through email and password as well as your google account.